nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > * Selects the event/task at the specified `INDEX`.
 > * The index refers to the index number shown in the most recent event/task listing.
 > * The index **must be a positive integer** 1, 2, 3, ...
+> * Activity list and calendar will jump to the selected activity.

 Examples: